 What’s more, the dome is actually open topped and rain and snow can fall straight down the middle of the mirror feature.
 At least, we were told it falls straight down the middle but there was a spot of rain when I was up there and I still got a little damp!

 As you walk around the glass dome from the bottom to the top you are treated to a history of Germany via the free audioguides.
 These work automatically depending on where you are standing in the dome and what view you are looking at, which means you can do this at your own pace.

-You can buy tickets at the ticket office but there are unlikely to be any available tickets for the same day so I’d recommend buying them in advance online.
-This also means you’ll avoid the queues!
+This is a very popular place to visit in Berlin so although you can buy tickets at the ticket office, there are unlikely to be any available tickets for the same day.
+As such, I’d recommend buying them in advance online, which also means you’ll avoid the queues!
 Buy tickets here.

 Berlin Wall – East Side Gallery

 The East Side Gallery is where you’ll find the iconic Berlin Wall art.
 Unfortunately half of the wall is mostly graffiti with nothing particularly interesting to look at but the further you walk, the better the art gets.
 Once you reach the section that has these metal barricades in front of it, you’ll know you’ve reached the treasured pieces of wall art.
 It’s a shame that they needed to put up barriers to stop people graffitiing it but it’s an even greater shame that despite the barrier someone still managed to slip through.
 It’s well worth walking up and down the East Side Gallery a few times to see what slogans and quotes people have written on it over time.